The Spin-MInt Algorithm: an Accurate and Symplectic Propagator for the Spin-Mapping Representation of Nonadiabatic Dynamics: Conclusions

 \section{Conclusions}

-We have presented the first known symplectic algorithm for propagation of the spin-vector using the spin-mapping Hamiltonian.
-Whilst previous work has assumed structure preservation results in symplecticity, we have shown this is not sufficient for the non-trivial coupling between the canonical nuclear and electronic spin systems through a Split-Liouvillian formalism (Supplementary Material Section IG).
-Instead, we have rigorously proven symplecticity (Supplementary Material Section IF) when the structure matrix is non-invertible by defining the monodromy matrix in conjugate canonical variables.
-The Spin-MInt provides the same evolution as the MInt algorithm, shown both algebraically (Appendix~\ref{mint-eqiuvalence}) and numerically (Figure~\ref{fig:singletraj30}).
+We have presented the first known symplectic algorithm for direct propagation of the spin-vector using the spin-mapping Hamiltonian.
+This is a significant improvement on the angle-based algorithm which requires small timesteps to accurately propagate the variables, is not symplectic and does not satisfy Liouville's theorem.
+The Spin-MInt provides the same evolution as the MInt algorithm, where both accurately capture the correlation functions,\cite{Cook2023} satisfy Liouville's theorem, are symplectic and have second-order energy conservation.
+We have shown that the assumption prior to this work that structure preservation results in symplecticity is not sufficient for the non-trivial coupling between the nuclear canonical and electronic spin-systems.
+We do this through deriving the Spin-SL algorithm in Appendix~\ref{Spin-SL-algo}, which despite providing accurate trajectories and being structure preserving is not symplectic.
+Instead, we have rigorously proven symplecticity (Supplementary Material Section IF) by transforming into conjugate canonical variables.

-For a two-state model, we compared single trajectories to the MInt algorithm and an angle-based algorithm.\cite{Church2018, Cook2023, Bossion2021} The angle-based algorithm required small timesteps to accurately propagate the variables and is not symplectic or satisfies Liouville's theorem, in contrast to the Spin-MInt and MInt algorithms which satisfy all these criteria.
-Hence, we did not consider the angle-based algorithm further.
-For an ensemble, we find that the Spin-MInt and MInt algorithm accurately capture the correlation functions,\cite{Cook2023} satisfy Liouville's theorem, are symplectic and have second-order energy conservation.
-The Spin-MInt is also structure preserving, although this is a weaker condition than symplecticity.

-We have generalised the Spin-MInt algorithm to multiple nuclear and electronic states using the spin coherent states from the literature.\cite{bossionNonadiabaticMappingDynamics2022, Runeson2020} For a three-state Morse potential, we accurately capture the population dynamics with fewer trajectories than required using an angle-based algorithm in the literature.\cite{bossionNonadiabaticMappingDynamics2022} We find that the Spin-MInt algorithm is significantly faster than the MInt for the two-level system but seems to have poorer scaling with more electronic states.
-However, a faster implementation may be possible, especially if sampling spin-mapping variables as opposed to MMST variables and converting.
-This algorithm should be utilised in future spin-mapping simulations to ensure accurate and symplectic propagation without the additional cost of variable transformation.
+We have generalised the Spin-MInt algorithm to multiple electronic states using the spin-coherent states from the literature.\cite{bossionNonadiabaticMappingDynamics2022, Runeson2020} For a three-state Morse potential, we accurately capture the population dynamics at larger timesteps.\cite{bossionNonadiabaticMappingDynamics2022} We find that the Spin-MInt is faster than the MInt algorithm for all models tested here, especially when considering large nuclear DoF.
+There are competing costs in the Spin-MInt as one includes more electronic and nuclear DoF.
+However, for realistic systems where there are more nuclear DoF than electronic states, we expect the Spin-MInt to be faster.
+Future work would include further investigation of scaling with system size.
+Therefore, the Spin-MInt algorithm should be utilised in future spin-mapping simulations to ensure fast, accurate and symplectic propagation.